 Ae 212.
 Shell Theory.
-9 units (3-0-6).
+9 units (3-0-6); second term.
 Prerequisite: instructor's permission.
 General mathematical formulation of the theory of thin elastic shells.
 Membrane and bending stresses in shells.
 Elastic stability.
 Surveys of recent advances in the non-linear theories of stressing and buckling of shells.
-Not offered in 1976-77.
+Instructor: Babcock.

 Ae 213.
 The Mechanics of Fracture.
-9 units (3-0-6).
-Prerequisite: Ae 202 or equivalent and instructor's permission.
+9 units (3-0-6); third term.
+Prerequisites: Ae 202 or equivalent and instructor's permission.
 An advanced course stressing the analysis of fracture in metallic and non-metallic solids, designed to give the student an appreciation of the approximations made in analytically modeling the physics of the fracture process.
 Several fracture criteria as based on energy balance, cohesion modulus, and crack opening displacement are discussed in the light of their applicability to brittle, ductile, and viscoelastic solids for quasi-static and fast running cracks.
-Not offered in 1976-77.
+Instructor: Knauss.

 Ae 217.
 Aero- and Hydroelasticity.
-9 units (3-0-6); second term.
+9 units (3-0-6).
 Prerequisite: instructor's permission.
 General formulation of aeroelastic and hydroelastic problems.
 Aeroelastic oscillations of cylinders, transmission lines and suspension bridges.
 Steady state problems; divergence, loss of control.
 Flutter of airfoils with nonlinear stiffness and damping characteristics.
 Instability of hydrofoils.
-Instructor: Babcock.
+Not offered in 1978-79.

 Ae 221.
 Theory of Viscoelasticity.
-9 units (3-0-6).
+9 units (3-0-6); second term.
 Prerequisites: Ae 202 or equivalent and instructor's permission.
 Material characterization and thermodynamic foundation of the stress-strain laws.
 Correspondence rule for viscoelastic and associated elastic solutions and integral formulation for quasi-static boundary value problems.
 Treatment of time-varying boundary conditions such as moving boundaries and moving loads.
 Stress waves.
 Approximate methods of viscoelastic stress analysis.
-Not offered in 1976-77.
+Not offered in 1978-79.

 Ae 225.
 Special Topics in Solid Mechanics.
 9 units (3-0-6); first, second, third terms.
-Subject matter will change from term to term depending upon staff and student interest but may include such topics as structural dynamics; aeroelasticity; thermal stress; mechanics of inelastic materials; and non-linear problems.
+Subject matter will change from term to term depending upon staff and student interest but may include such topics as structural dynamics; aeroelasticity; thermal stress; mechanics of inelastic materials; and nonlinear problems.
+Not offered in 1978-79.

 Ae 231.
 Wing Theory.
-9 units (3-0-6); first term.
-Prerequisites: AelAPh 101, AM 113 or equivalent and instructor's permission.
+9 units (3-0-6); second term.
+Prerequisites: AeiAPh 101, AM 113 or equivalent and instructor's permission.
 Application of potential flow theories and boundary layer theories to flows around airfoils and wings.
 Topics are selected from two-dimensional airfoils, three-dimensional wings at subsonic, transonic, and supersonic Mach numbers.
-Instructor: Kubota.
+Instructor: Stewart.

 Ae 232 ab.
 Numerical Methods in Fluid Mechanics.
 9 units (3-0-6).
 Prerequisites: Ae 101, AM 113 or equivalents and instructor's permission.
 Problem-oriented review of numerical methods in fluid mechanics.
-Topics are selected from: boundary layers, shock-wave structure, one-dimensional flow with chemical reactions, nonsteady one-dimensional flow, two-dimensional inviscid and viscous flows.
-Not offered in 1976-77.
+Topics are selected from: boundary layers, shockwave structure, one-dimensional flow with chemical reactions, nonsteady one-dimensional flow, two-dimensional inviscid and viscous flows.
+Not offered in 1978-79.

 Ae 233.
 Gasdynamic Lasers and Molecular Energy Transfer.
 9 units (3-0-6); third term.
 Prerequisites: Ae 101, AM 125, APh 50 or equivalent, and instructor's permission.
 Fluid mechanics of high-temperature flow through supersonic nozzles, under conditions producing population inversion in vibrational/rotational states.
 Transfer of molecular energy and kinetics of reacting flows in nozzles.
-Not offered in 1976-77.
+Not offered in 1978-79.

 Ae 234.
 Hypersonic Aerodynamics.
 9 units (3-0-6).
 Prerequisites: Ae/APh 101, AM 125 or instructor's permission.
 An advanced course dealing with aerodynamic problems of flight at hypersonic speeds.
 Topics are selected from: hypersonic small-disturbance theory, blunt body theory, boundary layers and shock waves in real gases, heat and mass transfer, testing facilities and experiment.
-Not offered in 1976-77.
+Not offered in 1978-79.